lefuturiste/gitlab-to-discord/README.md

 - `APP_ENV_NAME`: The app's environment displayed in the logs
 - `APP_DEBUG`: If true, the app will show the detail of a an eventual error (Be careful, if true, the app will show all of the details of errors and more...)

-Monolog environment vars:
+Monolog environment variables:

 - `LOG_DISCORD`: If true, the logs will be send by the `LOG_DISCORD_WH` webhook not the main
 - `LOG_PATH`: The path of the monolog log file (for instance: `../log`)
 - `LOG_LEVEL`: The level of the stored logs (for instance: `INFO` will say to the app to don't care about logs level lower than `INFO` level), can be: `DEBUG`, `INFO`, `NOTICE`, `WARNING`, `ERROR`, `CRITICAL`, `ALERT` , `EMERGENCY` (defined in RFC 5424)
-- `LOG_DISCORD_WH`: The discord url to the discord webhook for the logs, not for gitlab event
+- `LOG_DISCORD_WH`: The discord URL to the discord webhook for the logs, not for GitLab event

 Most important:

-- `DISCORD_WH_URL`: The discor durl to the main discord webhook for the gitlab events
+- `DISCORD_WH_URL`: The discord URL to the main discord webhook for the GitLab events
+- `WH_TOKEN`: The secret token of the webhook, keep it secret!

 ## License